In the Spotlight

 Contributed by Julianne Himstreet, Pharm.D.

-While the Great American Smokeout was November 17, it's not too late to think about quitting smoking for good.
-VA provides counseling on how to quit, as well as FDA-approved medications to increase your chances of staying quit.
+The Great American Smokeout may be recognized in November, but it's never too late to think about quitting smoking--and for good.
+If kicking the habit is more challenging than you imagined, VA provides counseling on how to quit, as well as FDA-approved medications to increase your chances of staying quit.

 You may get medications to help you quit smoking from several places.

 Your mental health provider

 Here are some of the medications that are often used as part of treatment to help with quitting smoking, as well as information on how they are used:

 Nicotine Replacement Therapy (NRT)

 Nicotine is the part of tobacco that causes addiction.
 It is not harmful to your body like the other chemicals found in tobacco.
 Other chemicals found in tobacco cause cancer, heart disease and lung damage.
 Nicotine replacement therapy can be used to help you stop smoking.
 It can help reduce withdrawal symptoms and cravings for tobacco.
 You should not smoke when using nicotine replacement products.

 Nicotine replacement therapies are over-the-counter medications that do not require a prescription.
 They include: